Van Cortlandt Manor: History

-At this time, though, tensions leading to the Revolutionary War were building and the manor would become a place of wartime retreat.
+By this time tensions of the Revolutionary War had made the manor a place of wartime retreat.
 Pierre sided with the colonies and the manor was used to assist the Continental Army, using its resources to make food and supplies.
 Pierre was involved with military legislature, and his son Philip was a soldier for the Continental Army.
 Eventually Pierre and his family vacated the manor in the thick of the war.
 The manor was ransacked by the British Army and left in poor standing.
 Philip, becoming a brigadier general by the war's end, returned and, along with his sister, Catherine, brought the manor back to working order.

 Van Cortlandt Manor became an essential stop on the route from New York to Albany in the years that followed the war.
 The mills were once again thriving and provided the community and travelers with food, supplies, and lodging.
 Pierre and his wife did not return until 1803 once the manor was in full working order again.

 The manor was passed down in the family until it was sold to a non-relative, Otis Taylor, in 1945.
 By this time the property had lost luster, and was not the flourishing estate it had once been.
 Some buildings and barn houses were taken down to accommodate for more modern facilities, such as a drive-in movie theater.

 In 1953 John D. Rockefeller Jr. purchased the property and began restoring the manor to previous prominence.
 In 1961, Van Cortlandt Manor became registered as a National Historic Landmark.

 The house is not included in the area of the hamlet of Cortlandt Manor, New York.
 It is one of the historic sites owned and operated by Historic Hudson Valley.